the-P1neapple/WinJS-Microsoft-Account-Bypass/README.md

    - The safest way to get back to normal is to restart your computer by holding down the power button.
    - You can also restart the computer using Command Prompt or restart the Setup Application, you can find methods for these elsewhere.

-- **I forgot to disconnect from the internet or I am stuck on the Network Screen**:
+- **I forgot to disconnect from the internet or I am stuck on the Network Setup or Microsoft Experience screens**:
-   - If you are on WiFi and are stuck on the connection setup screen, restart your computer.
-You will not be able to start the Developer Console on this screen.
+   - You can either restart the computer to go back to the beginning of the install process (recommended).
+   - Alternatively, you can connect to the internet and open the Developer Console on the "Name this Device" or the "Unlock your Microsoft Experience" screens (not recommended).
-   - If you are on ethernet and Windows is checking for updates, wait until you reach the "Name this Device" screen, and you can open the Developer Console from there.
+   - If you are here after a failed attempt of the OOBE\BYPASSNRO method, you would likely be at the "Unlock your Microsoft Experience" screen, you can still open the Developer Console here.
+   > **Note:** If you are on a Microsoft Account Login Screen (prompting for email), The Developer Console is blocked.
+Restart your device if you cannot go back to the "Unlock your Microsoft Experience" screen.

 ## **Technical Details**
 - The hidden `_localAccountButton` is referenced in the `js/errorHandler.js` file on **line 31**, where an event listener triggers the local account creation process when a local account button is pressed on an error screen.